SenkuuIshigami/SenkuuIshigami/README.md

 ## im doing this some what for real now

 ### hi i stein , silly and joyous .. come talk to me . whispering is prefered because im offtab or not paying attention always ,, do not fear . i promise i am more scared than you are sigh . i need to socialize so bad ..
-ALSO i love c+h if we are friends plsplspsls if you need a cuddy buddy i am your man . ..
+ALSO i love c+h if we are friends plsplspsls if you need a cuddle buddy i am your man . ..

 ### mini map is open 24/7 i see you ,, imagine im looking at you like a dog at an adoption center but my eyes are huge and im pressed against the glass paws on the window tears in myeyes